Part VII

 - Trust Impermanence: Avoid major decisions while disoriented.
 Integration comes in waves; let the system settle before you interpret the meaning.

-Opportunities for Growth from Your Stable Core
+Opportunities for Growth from the Serene Center

 - Expanded Awareness: See interconnectedness with greater clarity from your stable vantage point.